Consideration on the relationship of theoretical ultraviolet cut-off energy with experimental data

-We formulated a field theory by using localized basis functions in space-time elements, which are obtained by dividing the space-time continuum into irregular hyper-octahedra (orthoplexes).
-Each field is expressed as a linear combination of the scalar basis functions (whose derivatives can be expressed in terms of the Dirac delta function) with rotationally invariant coefficients.
-Using this formalism mapped to continuum theory with its corresponding ultraviolet cut-off energy, the cosmological constant was related to the cut-off energy of the quadratic Higgs self-energy.
-Using current particle-cosmological particle and cosmological data, this study determines the Minkowski cut-off energy.
-From the literature, examinations find an experimental break in the cosmic ray energy spectrum called a 'knee' at about 3 PeV, which agrees with this theoretical ultraviolet cut-off energy.
-The origin of cosmic rays is understood astrophysically below 1 PeV, while it is unclear above 3 PeV.
-By analogy to solid state physics, additional energy contributions from basis functions may result in the tail of the energy spectrum above the cut-off energy.
-The basis functions reproduce experimental spectra above the ultraviolet cut-off energy.
-The knee is caused by the diffuse scattering of cosmic rays by the irregular space-time lattice.
-Since this diffuse scattering indicates high scattering probabilities for particles with a tiny/zero rest mass, this theory is consistent with the absence of any experimental detection of photons and neutrinos above about the knee energy.
+We formulated a field theory in space-time elements, which are obtained by dividing the space-time continuum into arbitrary-shaped space-time elements, such as hyper-octahedra (orthoplexes), which are aligned locally periodically, without long-range order.
+Each field is expressed in terms of scalar expansion functions with rotationally covariant coefficients.
+The cosmological constant was related to the cut-off energy of the quadratic Higgs self-energy.
+From the literature, examinations find an experimental break in the cosmic ray energy spectrum called 'knee' at about 3 [PeV], which agrees with this theoretical ultraviolet cut-off energy.
+Moreover, the expansion functions are updated to plane waves using the Lorentz/Poincar\'e covariant/invariant inner product of vectors with each four-momentum within the cut-off energy.
+Due to the long-range disordered alignment of space-time elements, this study newly introduces an effective field, which is not in the standard model and lies within the Planck energy.
+Particles are then rarely excited to the energy region between the cut-off energy and the Planck energy via extremely weak interaction solely with the effective field.
+The theoretical ultraviolet cut-off energy is consistent with the experimental phenomena such as the stability of our Universe, inflation in the early Universe and no detection of neutrinos above PeV-order energy.